MuralCartographies/MuralsofLA/README.md

-This project is a resource page for a project around Los Angeles mural collections.
+This site is a resource page for a project around Los Angeles mural collections.
 The idea for the project emerged during a seminar course at UCLA's Urban Humanities Summer Institute.
-The idea is fairly simple, bring together as many mural collections from the Los Angeles area and put them on a map, provide the underlying metadata, and give some ideas of how to create your own maps and generally use the data.
+The idea is fairly simple, bring together as many mural collections from the Los Angeles area and put them on a map, provide the underlying metadata, and give some ideas for how to create your own maps and generally use the data.

 Thanks to: